Lyme Science Blog

 Can I still get Western blot testing?

 Yes.
-Western blot remains available and is still used by many clinicians.
-The introduction of MTTT provided an alternative, not a replacement.
+Western blot remains available and is still used in clinical practice.

 Which testing method should I use?